European Synchrotron Radiation Facility ESRF, Grenoble

 The ESRF has established itself, as a unique synchrotron source in the world because it enables experiments and analyses that cannot be carried out elsewhere.
 For this reason, about 7000 scientists come to the ESRF every year to carry out their measurements.
 For example, processes for growing high-quality crystals were studied or quality assurance was carried out on alloys and ceramic materials.
 Other application-related projects were the tracking of battery performance over time, studies on material ageing in buildings and the measurement of environmental pollution by heavy metals.

 Members of the organisation are Germany, France, the United Kingdom, Italy, Russia, Switzerland, Spain and the consortia BENESYNC (Belgium and the Netherlands) and NORDSYNC (Denmark, Finland, Norway and Sweden).
-Scientific collaboration agreements exist with Portugal, Israel, Austria, Poland, Czech Republic, Hungary, South Africa and India.
+Scientific collaboration agreements exist with Portugal, Israel, Austria, Poland, Czech Republic, South Africa and India.
 The operation of the ESRF costs the Members and Associates just over 100 million euros per year.
 Over 600 employees ensure the operation of the ESRF.

 Since 1998, the facility had been fully operational with 30 beamlines and was characterised by very high availability and stability of its X-rays; it operated around the clock and supplied researchers with 5500 hours of beam time annually.
 After a reconstruction phase of only 20 months and an investment of 150 million euros, the new "Extremely Brilliant Source" ESRF-EBS has provided the research community with the world's most powerful infrastructure of its kind since August 2020.